Small businesses can't always afford to reward their employees appropriately. However, there are several ways you can treat your staff free of charge.

 Liz Ryan, founder of Human Workplace, recommends this.
 She said: "It isn't just Silicon Valley start-ups that are realizing it's silly to make employees invest in 'business attire' merely to uphold the idea that we need a separate costume for work."

 Quite often, what your employees want won't be what you might call an ordinary gift.
 For example, the Ruhlin Group pays for housekeeping for all its employees.
 Their reward for working there is not to have to worry about cleaning up, giving them more quality time with friends and family.

-This is obviously a high-cost option, but there are other methods similar to this you can utilize.
+This is obviously a high-cost option, but there are other reward schemes for staff similar to this you can utilize.
 Why not offer to help out with a personal hobby of your employee's, such as proofreading their screenplay or giving them a lift to band practice?